 3. Sunken scars

 Certain skin conditions such as chickenpox, acne, or bruise may leave pitted or sunken scars.
-They are also known as atrophiciRelated to atrophy, meaning restricted growth of muscle tissue scars.
+They are also known as atrophiciRelated to atrophy, meaning restricted growth of muscle tissue or depressed scars.
+They usually appear on the face (8).

 4. Scar contractures

-These scars are often formed when the skin is damaged due to burns. tendonsiA flexible fibrous collagen tissue that joins muscles to the bones become shorter and harder and may lead to deformity or rigidity in joints scars pull the skin and tighten it.
-Some contractures may affect underlying tendons, joints, and muscles, thus impairing movement.
+Research suggests that scar contracture is the most common complication in children (9).
+These scars are often formed when the skin is damaged due to burns.
+Some contractures may affect underlying tendons, joints, and muscles.
+TendonsiTough fibrous tissues that connect the muscles to bones or other structures become shorter and harder and may lead to deformity or rigidity in joints, thus impairing movement.

 A doctor will suggest the appropriate treatment based on the type and extent of a scar.
 According to Dr. Bidisha Sarkar, “Scars do not necessarily get worse with age, but they may change in appearance as the skin ages.
 For example, scars may become more noticeable or prominent as the skin loses elasticity and collagen over time.
 Scars may also fade or darken, depending on factors such as sun exposure, genetics, or hormonal changes.
 The best way to prevent scars from worsening with age is to protect them from sun damage and moisturize them regularly.”